GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 ### Vector data

 Vector data are digital features and they can store geographic/spatial information, as well as other data attributes.
 As such, they are ideal to visualise information on a map.
-Each feature can be displayed on a maps using one out three geometries: __Points, Lines, or Polygons__.
-A layer can only contain features with same type of geometries.
+Each feature can be displayed on a maps using one out three geometries: __points, lines, or polygons__.
+A layer can only contain features with same type of geometry.

 ```{figure} /fig/en_vector_data_overview.drawio.png